Byron/prodash/README.md

   * If set, timestamps in the message pane of the `render-tui` will be using the local time, not UTC
   * If set, timestamps of the log messages of the `render-line` will be using the local time, not UTC
   * Has no effect without the `render-tui` or `render-line` respectively
-  * **On Unix** one needs to provide flags to rustc when building the binary to acknowledge potential unsoundness: `RUSTFLAGS="--cfg unsound_local_offset" cargo build` will do the job, but there are [other ways](https://doc.rust-lang.org/cargo/reference/config.html#hierarchical-structure) to do that as well.
 * **render-line**
   * Provide a minimal line-based progress renderer which can be limited to a subset of the progress hierarchy.
   * It's like the render-tui, but with far less dependencies and less visual fidelity - all it needs is to move